blytkerchan/blytkerchan.github.io/_posts/2014-03-01-what-the-industry-should-do-with-the-upcoming-aegis-release.markdown

 comments: true
 date: 2014-03-01 14:59:43+00:00
 layout: post
-permalink: /blog/2014/03/what-the-industry-should-do-with-the-upcoming-aegis-release/
-slug: what-the-industry-should-do-with-the-upcoming-aegis-release
 title: What the industry should do with the upcoming Aegis release
 wordpress_id: 3074
 categories:
   - DNP3
   - Industrial Automation
   - Smart Grid
 tags:
   - Aegis
   - ICS security
 ---

 [Automatak will be releasing](https://web.archive.org/web/20150308032035/http://automatak.net/wordpress/?p=482) the Aegis fuzzing tool publicly and for free for the first time in a few days.
 Like I said yesterday: